 Also, the following types of abilities are available only with the

 - Attach a dynamic routing gateway (DRG) to a virtual cloud network (VCN)

 - Create an IPSec connection between a DRG and customer-premises equipment (CPE)

 - Peer VCNs

 Each VCN has various components that directly affect the behavior of the network (route tables, security lists, DHCP options, Internet Gateway, and so on).
 When you create one of these components, you establish a relationship between that component and the VCN, which means you must be allowed in a policy to both create the component and manage the VCN itself.
 However, the ability to update that component (to change the route rules, security list rules, and so on) does NOT require permission to manage the VCN itself, even though changing that component can directly affect the behavior of the network.
 This discrepancy is designed to give you flexibility in granting least privilege to users, and not require you to grant excessive access to the VCN just so the user can manage other components of the network.
 Be aware that by giving someone the ability to update a particular type of component, you're implicitly trusting them with controlling the network's behavior.

-For more information about policy verbs, see Verbs.
+For more information about policy verbs, see Policy Basics.